peteracol/peteracol/README.md

 -------------------------------------------------------------

 👋 Hi there!
-I’m Peter, an aspiring data analyst with a passion for data analysis and turning raw data into actionable insights.
-I’m excited to share my projects and experiences.
-This GitHub repository showcases my projects across various tools and technologies which I have learnt and continue to develop further skills in.
-Feel free to explore my projects and reach out if you have any questions or collaboration ideas! --please add more info with your personal infromation --
+I am Peter, an aspiring data analyst with a passion for data analysis and turning raw data into actionable insights.
+I am excited to share my projects and experiences.
+This GitHub repository showcases my projects across various tools and technologies which I have learnt and continue to learn.
+Please feel free to explore my projects and reach out if you have any questions or comments.

 ## About Me 🎓
-* 🌍  I'm based in London
+* 🌍  I am based in London
-* ✉️  You can contact me at [email address](mailto:peter_acol@yahoo.com)
+* ✉️  I can be contacted at [email address](mailto:peter_acol@yahoo.com)
-* 🧠  I'm enhancing my skiIls in R, Python, Azure Data Analytics and PowerBI
+* 🧠  Currently enhancing my skiIls in R, Python, Azure Data Analytics and PowerBI
-* 🤝  I'm open to collaborating on Survey Design and Analysis projects
+* 🤝  I am open to collaborating on Survey Design and Analysis projects
 *    I hold postgraduate degrees in Statistics and in Computing & Information Systems
 * I am a Microsoft Certified System Administrator and a Certified CompTIA A+ Professional
-* I have over 25 years' experience in IT, Censuses and Surveys, and Fundrasing data, in public and voluntary sectors
+* I have over 25 years' experience in IT, Censuses and Surveys, and Fundraising CRM systems, in Public and Voluntary (Third) Sectors
 * 📊 Proficient in SQL, Python, RStudio, Microsoft Excel and data visualization tools such as Power BI, Tableau and Looker Studio
-* 🧩 Skilled in data cleaning, exploratory data analysis (EDA), survey design and analysis
+* 🧩 Skilled in data cleaning, exploratory data analysis (EDA), survey design & analysis and fundraising data segmentation
 * 🌐 Curious about Azure Data Analytics

 ## Projects